ItsOnlyGame/ItsOnlyGame/README.md

 ### **About me**
 * 👂 My name is Jaro
-* 🌱 I’m currently learning Docker and
+* 🌱 I’m currently learning Docker
 * 📖 Studying to get my bachelor's degree
 * 🌐 I know how to speak in two different languages: English and Finnish
 * 💡 Self-Taught Developer